milesepstein13/slr-nueral-network/README.md

 # slr-nueral-network
 Neural network that can be used to forecast SLR from temperatures, winds, and humidity.
+The full project is available at https://github.com/milesepstein13/slr-model

 The neueral network can be used in two ways: